-"(b1) The Secretary shall cooperate with the State Board of Education and the Office of Juvenile Justice Department of Juvenile Justice and Delinquency Prevention in coordinating the responsibilities of the Department of Health and Human Services, the State Board of Education, the Office of Juvenile Justice, Department of Juvenile Justice and Delinquency Prevention, and the Department of Public Instruction for adolescent substance abuse programs.
-The Department of Health and Human Services, through its Division of Mental Health, Developmental Disabilities, and Substance Abuse Services, in cooperation with the Office of Juvenile Justice, Department of Juvenile Justice and Delinquency Prevention, shall be responsible for intervention and treatment in non-school based programs.
-The State Board of Education and the Department of Public Instruction, in consultation with the Office of Juvenile Justice, Department of Juvenile Justice and Delinquency Prevention, shall have primary responsibility for in-school education, identification, and intervention services, including student assistance programs."

-Section 4.(w) G.S.
-122C-117(a) reads as rewritten:

-"(a) The area authority shall:

-Engage in comprehensive planning, budgeting, implementing, and (1) monitoring of community-based mental health, developmental disabilities, and substance abuse services;
+Who are involuntarily institutionalized or otherwise placed in 1 b. residential programs, including: 2 3 Minors who are mentally ill as defined by G.S.
+122C-4 3(21) and who are admitted for evaluation or treatment to 5 a treatment facility under Article 5 of Chapter 122C of the 6 General Statutes or are presented for admission and 7 denied due to their behaviors or handicapping conditions; 8 2.
+Minors who are referred to an area mental health, 9 developmental disabilities, and substance abuse authority 10 pursuant to G.S.
+7B-903 for whom residential treatment or placement is recommended: 11 12 3.
+Minors who are placed in residential programs as a condition of probation pursuant to G.S.
+7B-2506; 13 14 4.
+Minors who are ordered to a professional residential 15 treatment program pursuant to G.S.
+7B-2506; and Minors committed to the custody of the Office of Juvenile 16 5 17 Justice, Department of Juvenile Justice and Delinquency 18 Prevention, pursuant to G.S.
+7B-2506; and For whom the State has not provided appropriate treatment and 19 c.
+20 educational programs."
+21 Section 4.(w) G.S.
+122C-113(b1) reads as rewritten: "(b1) The Secretary shall cooperate with the State Board of Education and the Office 22 23 of Juvenile Justice Department of Juvenile Justice and Delinquency Prevention in 24 coordinating the responsibilities of the Department of Health and Human Services, the State Board of Education, the Office of Juvenile Justice, Department of Juvenile Justice 25 and Delinquency Prevention, and the Department of Public Instruction for adolescent 26 27 substance abuse programs.
+The Department of Health and Human Services, through its Division of Mental Health, Developmental Disabilities, and Substance Abuse Services, in 28 cooperation with the Office of Juvenile Justice, Department of Juvenile Justice and 29 Delinquency Prevention, shall be responsible for intervention and treatment in non-30 school based programs.
+The State Board of Education and the Department of Public 31 32 Instruction, in consultation with the Office of Juvenile Justice, Department of Juvenile Justice and Delinquency Prevention, shall have primary responsibility for in-school 33 education, identification, and intervention services, including student assistance 34 programs."
+35 36 Section 4.(x) G.S.
+122C-117(a) reads as rewritten: The area authority shall: 37 "(a) 38 Engage in comprehensive planning, budgeting, implementing, and (1) monitoring of community-based mental health, developmental 39 disabilities, and substance abuse services; 40 Provide services to clients in the catchment area, including clients 41 (2)

-(2) Provide services to clients in the catchment area, including clients committed to the custody of the Office of Juvenile Justice; Department of Juvenile Justice and Delinquency Prevention;
+committed to the custody of the Office of Juvenile Justice; Department of

+Juvenile Justice and Delinquency Prevention;
-Determine the needs of the area authority's clients and coordinate with (3) the Secretary and with the Office of Juvenile Justice Department of Juvenile Justice and Delinquency Prevention the provision of services to clients through area and State facilities;

-(4) Develop plans and budgets for the area authority subject to the approval of the Secretary; Assure that the services provided by the area authority meet the rules (5)of the Commission and Secretary;

-(6) Comply with federal requirements as a condition of receipt of federal grants; and

-(7) Appoint an area director, chosen through a search committee on which the Secretary of the Department of Health and Human Services or the Secretary's designee serves as a nonvoting member."
+Determine the needs of the area authority's clients and coordinate with (3) 1 2 the Secretary and with the Office of Juvenile Justice Department of 3 Juvenile Justice and Delinguency Prevention the provision of services to clients through area and State facilities; 4 5 (4) Develop plans and budgets for the area authority subject to the approval 6 of the Secretary: 7 Assure that the services provided by the area authority meet the rules of (5) 8 the Commission and Secretary; 9 (6) Comply with federal requirements as a condition of receipt of federal 10 grants; and Appoint an area director, chosen through a search committee on which 11 (7) 12 the Secretary of the Department of Health and Human Services or the 13 Secretary's designee serves as a nonvoting member."

-Section 4.(x) G.S.
+Section 4.(y) G.S.
 143-138(g) reads as rewritten: